Ravi-Ranjan-Prakash/Mycodes/README.md

 # Mycodes
 This contains my coding repository
 <br>
-It contains leetcode and otherplaform codes.
+It contains leetcode and otherplaform codes etc.